scrool/xled/README.rst

 XLED - unofficial control Twinkly - Smart Decoration LED lights
 ===============================================================

-XLED is python library to control Twinkly.
+XLED is python library and command line interface (CLI) to control Twinkly.
 Creators describe Twinkly `project page of Kickstarter`_:

     Twinkly is a Christmas tree light string, controlled via smartphone:
     "internet of things" meets extraordinary light effects!
 Created by ledworks

-Library is free software available under MIT license.
+Library and CLI are free software available under MIT license.

 Documentation for library can be found on https://xled.readthedocs.io.